Four Darks in Red

 Four Darks in Red is a 1958 painting by American painter Mark Rothko.
 It is currently in the collection of the Whitney Museum of American Art in New York City.

 Description

-The painting is composed of the titular four dark, rectangular forms set against a red field.
-This work, like Rothko's other paintings in the late 1950s, features a predominantly dark palette.
-Four Darks in Red immediately precedes Rothko's Seagram murals, which share this work's red, maroon, and black hues.
+The painting is composed of four dark, rectangular forms set against a red field.
+This work, like Rothko's other paintings in the late 1950s, features a dark palette.
+Four Darks in Red precedes Rothko's Seagram murals, which share this work's red, maroon, and black hues.